Chéticamp, Nova Scotia: Economy

 Apart from an important gypsum mine which operated off and on until the Second World War, the main industry in Chéticamp historically has been fishing.
 As ground fish quotas have declined, tourism has taken on more importance and is one of the two largest industries at this time along with the shellfish fisheries, lobster and crab.

 The tourism industry is based on culture and the scenery found in the coastal village at the entrance of Cape Breton's national park.
 Chéticamp has also marketed its traditional rug hookers ("tapis hookers"), Acadian music and food.
 Activities for visitors include whale watching, hiking, swimming, cross country skiing, golfing, snowmobiling, cultural events and festivals and photography.
 They also host an International Dance Festival, and La fête nationale de l'Acadie (August 15).

 Tourist attractions

-The local beach named St. Peter's Beach gives the locals as well as tourists a place for swimming, camping, and other recreational activities.
-There are a great deal of accommodations for visitors and hospitality is a trademark.
+The local beach named St. Peter's Beach allows swimming, camping, and other recreational activities.

-The Northern Inverness Recreational Association also manages the local golf course, Le Portage, which is considered part of "Cape Breton's Fabulous Foursome" and is renowned for the beautiful views and challenging course.
+The Northern Inverness Recreational Association also manages the local golf course, Le Portage, which is considered part of "Cape Breton's Fabulous Foursome".

-Chéticamp extends itself for four kilometres along the Cabot Trail.
+Chéticamp extends for four kilometres along the Cabot Trail.
 One kilometre northeast is Petit Étang, then further east is La Prairie.
 South of La Prairie is Le Platin and Belle-Marche.
 Even further south is Pointe-à-la-Croix (Point Cross).
 From Main street Chéticamp, you can view the typical Chéticamp houses.
 Saint Peter's Church is unique and rich in Acadian history.

 The Université Sainte-Anne has a campus in Saint-Joseph-du-Moine.